São Joaquim

 About São Joaquim

-São Joaquim National Park, located in the highlands of Santa Catarina state in southern Brazil, protects approximately 49,300 hectares of Araucaria forest (floresta ombrófila mista), highland grasslands (campos de altitude), and Atlantic Forest remnants at elevations above 1,000 meters.
-Established in 1961, it is one of the oldest national parks in southern Brazil and protects ecosystems associated with the southern Brazilian highlands, including the southernmost patches of subtropical highland grasslands.
-The park encompasses the Pedrão, the highest peak in Santa Catarina at approximately 1,822 meters.
-São Joaquim is also known for snowfall, one of the few places in Brazil where snow occurs regularly.
+São Joaquim National Park, located in the highlands of Santa Catarina state in southern Brazil, protects 49,300 hectares of Araucaria forest (floresta ombrófila mista), highland grasslands (campos de altitude), and Atlantic Forest remnants at elevations above 1,000 meters.
+[1] Established on July 6, 1961 by Decree No. 50,922, it is one of the oldest national parks in southern Brazil and protects ecosystems associated with the southern Brazilian highlands, including the southernmost patches of subtropical highland grasslands.
+The park encompasses Morro da Igreja, the highest peak within the park at 1,822 meters, and is one of the coldest places in Brazil — the site recorded an unofficial minimum of −17.8 °C in June 1996.
+São Joaquim is famous for snowfall, one of the few places in Brazil where snow occurs regularly during winter months.
+[2]

 Wildlife Ecosystems

 The highland grasslands and Araucaria forests support endemic and threatened species of southern Brazil.
 The maned wolf, South American tapir, puma, and ocelot inhabit the park.
 The southern pudu (Pudu pudu), the world's smallest deer, reaches its northern range limit in the Santa Catarina highlands.
-Highland specialty birds include the vinaceous-breasted amazon parrot, glaucous macaw (possibly extinct), and numerous Atlantic Forest endemics.
-The park is critical for the conservation of the giant ground wren and several highland grassland specialists.
+Highland specialty birds include the vinaceous-breasted amazon parrot and numerous Atlantic Forest endemics.
+The park is critical for the conservation of several highland grassland specialists.
 Streams support the neotropical river otter.
 Amphibians endemic to the southern Brazilian highlands are present.

 Flora Ecosystems

-The Araucaria angustifolia (Paraná pine) forest—one of the most distinctive ecosystems of southern Brazil—is the dominant vegetation.
-Araucaria trees, with their characteristic umbrella-shaped crowns, reach 30-40 meters and dominate the highland forest.
-Associated species include Ocotea pulchella and various Ilex and Podocarpus species.
-The understorey is characterized by tree ferns (Dicksonia sellowiana) and yerba mate (Ilex paraguariensis).
-Highland campo grasslands on shallow soils above rocky outcrops support specialized flora including orchids (Cattleya intermedia) and bromeliads.
+The Araucaria angustifolia (Paraná pine) forest — one of the most distinctive ecosystems of southern Brazil — is the dominant vegetation.
+Araucaria trees, with their characteristic umbrella-shaped crowns, reach 30–40 meters and dominate the highland forest.
+[1] Associated species include Ocotea pulchella and various Ilex and Podocarpus species.
+The understory is characterized by tree ferns (Dicksonia sellowiana) and yerba mate (Ilex paraguariensis).
+Highland campo grasslands on shallow soils above rocky outcrops support specialized flora including orchids and bromeliads.
 These highland grasslands are critically threatened, with less than 0.5% remaining in good condition.

 Geology